MCTwo/DEIMOS/README.md

 * make ds9 contour of the number density map of galaxies
 * make ds9-regions that has appropriate angular sizes to mimick the slitmask and the guider camera
-* filter out stars and put them at the area of the slitmask for easy selection
+* filter out stars and display them as ds9-circle-regions on top of the slitmask for easy selection
 * read back in chosen stars and output them appropriately in dsim format
+* write dsim input file

 etc.